-If the appeal is based on a medical or personal hardship, substantive supporting documentation explaining how the hardship affected the student's academic performance must be provided.
-In addition, the student's letter of appeal must include the last date of attendance for the semester in which the university withdrawal is requested.
+Appeals for retroactive hardship withdrawals will be processed through the Office of Student Care & Outreach.
 A university withdrawal may affect a student's financial aid eligibility and Satisfactory Academic Progress standards.
 The result may include mandatory repayment of aid previously disbursed.
 Students are strongly urged to speak to staff in Student Account Services and the Office of Student Financial Aid prior to submitting an appeal for a retroactive hardship withdrawal.

 IMPORTANT: In accordance with the provisions of Title IX of the Education Amendments Act of 1972 and university policy, if any information concerning sexual violence is included in a student’s appeal, the Office of the Vice President for Instruction is obligated to report the matter to UGA’s Title IX coordinator.

 Students may file an appeal online here.
 If you are submitting an academic appeal to be reviewed by the Educational Affairs Petitions Subcommittee, please select UGA Student on the drop box, then fill out the appropriate boxes.
 Please note that incomplete appeals will not be filed.